ratwolfzero/3D_Wave/README.md

 # What This Visualization Represents

+## Work in Progress

-## This animation shows a 3D wave propagating through space over time.
+### This animation shows a 3D wave propagating through space over time.
 Imagine a wave, like a ripple on the surface of water, but extended into three dimensions.
 The wave's shape and amplitude change as time progresses, creating a dynamic, evolving pattern

 ![3D_Wave](3D_Wave.png)